fallen-icarus/cardano-loans/README.md

 With the introduction of Lock and Key NFTs, it is possible for collateral to be permanently lost if the Key NFT is lost.
 To prevent this, a lender has a set amount of time to claim the collateral.
 After this time passes, the collateral is considered "Lost" and is recoverable by the borrower.
 The loan still counts as a default against the borrower.
-Once the claim period passed, the lender can still claim the collateral with `ClaimExpired` but it is then a race against the borrower.
-The claim period is fully negotiable so this should not be an issue.
-Any "Lost" loans claimed by the borrower will still appear in the borrower's credit history.

 Another usecase for this redeemer is to clean up finished Active UTxOs.
 Since the borrower's credit history requires the BorrowerID to be burned in isolation, there is no way to burn the other